Some worry new NASA Causeway bridges could impact tall boats - NewsBreak

 An area near the Indian River Lagoon would be off-limits

-CENTRAL FLORIDA — Emergency management officials in some Central Florida counties and municipalities are making sandbag materials available this weekend to help residents prepare their homes for the possibility of flooding if Tropical Depression Nine becomes a stronger storm and affects the area.
-Orange, Seminole, Brevard and Volusia counties...
+CENTRAL FLORIDA — Emergency management officials in some Central Florida counties and municipalities are making sandbag materials available this weekend to help residents prepare their homes for the possibility of flooding for Tropical Storm Ian.
+Orange, Seminole, Brevard, Volusia and Osceola counties, as well as Daytona Beach Shores and...

 This Florida Crystal Clear Spring Has Secret Caves And Pools & It’s Only $3 To Visit